jasonzurita/swiftynotes/README.md

 ---

 SwiftyNotes is a [website](https://swiftynotes.com), built using the [Swift programming language](https://www.swift.org), to provide quick _idiomatic tips_ on the Swift language—aka writing _Swifty_ code (yes, Swifty is a real term used).
-This repo contains the code that powers the website.
+This repo contains the code that generates the website.
+There are some pretty nerdy things in here to check out such as the fact that the code snippets are 100% valid Swift that are compiled before the site is generated.

 I've learned so much from the Swift community.
 My hope is to give a little back with this project.

 Contributions of any kind are most welcome.
-Even feel free to contribute a new _tip_ 🤓.
+Even feel free to [contribute a new tip](#contribute-a-tip) 🤓.

+## Contribute a Tip
+If interested, create a pull request (PR) with a tip of your own!
+The below sections will help you get started with the code base, but here are the high level steps to contribute a new tip.
+1. Create a new folder in the [Notes](./Modules/SwiftyNotesSite/src/Notes) folder named with the date to publish your tip (format: yyyy-mm-dd).
+1. Add the tip's metadata json file.
+This is the content for the tip (e.g., title and body).
+[Here is an example](./Modules/SwiftyNotesSite/src/Notes/2023-02-24/if_case_let_syntax.snippet.metadata.json).
+1. Add the tip's code snippet.
+This needs to be valid Swift code and should compliment the metadata above.
+[Here is an example](./Modules/SwiftyNotesSite/src/Notes/2023-02-24/if_case_let_syntax.snippet.swift).
+1. Make sure your tip is generated as expected by following the below [getting started](#getting-started) guide.
+1. Make a PR with your new tip!

 ## Getting Started
 To test out the SwiftyNotes website locally